run-llama/llama-hub/loader_hub/web/beautiful_soup_web/README.md

 ```

 ## Custom hostname example:

-To use a custom hostname like readme.co,substack.com or any other custom hostname, you can pass in the `custom_hostname` argument.
-Do not include a trailing slash for readme.com links.
+To use a custom hostname like readme.co, substack.com or any other commonly-used website template, you can pass in the `custom_hostname` argument to guarantee that a custom parser is used (if it exists).
+Check out the code to see which ones are currently implemented.

 ```python
 documents = loader.load_data(urls=["https://langchain.readthedocs.io/en/latest/"], custom_hostname="readthedocs.io")
 ```